-[Music clip: From Haydn's Derbyshire Marches, electronic piano version]
+[Music clip: From Haydn's Derbyshire March No. 2, electronic piano version]

 01 — Intro.
 And Radio Derb is on the air!
 Greetings, listeners, from your anacoluthically genial host John Derbyshire, bringing you highlights from the past week's news this July 4th weekend.

 Seeing as it is the July 4th weekend, love of country should be at the front of our minds.
 I shall therefore cleave as closely as this week's news permits to the National Question: not just our own National Question, but other countries', too.

 Let's start with another country, in fact: the Friendly Giant to Our North — from whence, according to Peter Brimelow (who's written a book about the place) all modern political diseases originate.

 I'm guessing that's a slight exaggeration on Peter's part, but … let's see.

 If, in Canada, I refer to you as "he" when you have made it known you wish to be referred to as "she," or "ze," or "they," or "ta-ra-ra-boom-de-ay," I shall have committed a hate crime for which, in Canada, I can be jailed, fined, and made to take anti-bias training.

 Well, I didn't know the half of it.
 In common with most other arrogant imperialist Americans, I pay very little attention to Canadian affairs, smug in the belief that nothing that happens up there on the frozen tundra beyond Niagara Falls could be of much importance.

 Au contraire!
 (I thought I should showcase my francophone sensitivities when talking about Canada.)
 Au contraire, mes amis, this pronoun law is a huge story up there, with repercussions that will likely find their way back down here, if they haven't already.
 The passing of this law has released major passions, or as close to major passions as our stolid, fur-clad, igloo-dwelling northern neighbors are capable of.